FIFA Rankings: India unmoved at 101 | Goal.com

 Following India's exit from the 2019 AFC (Asian Football Confederation) Asian Cup, India have had a change in coach with Igor Stimac replacing Stephen Constantine.Under Stimac, India recently participated in the King's Cup 2019 in Thailand where a 3-1 defeat against Curacao (79) was backed by a 1-0 win over hosts Thailand (116) in the third-place play-off.

-The Blue Tigers are to next face Tajikistan (120), DPR Korea (122) and Syria (85) in the upcoming Intercontinental Cup 2019 with India entering the tournament as defending champions.
+The Blue Tigers are set to face Tajikistan (120), DPR Korea (122) and Syria (85) in the upcoming Intercontinental Cup 2019 next.
+India enter the tournament as defending champions.

 2019 UEFA Nations League champions Portugal have displaced Croatia to stand fifth while Spain (7) has gained two places.
 Germany (11 - tied with Argentina), Italy and Netherlands (both at 14) have also moved two places up.